NOAA-SWFSC-ERD/BREP/README.md

 # Script 6
 test_rules.R
   developes moderate and conservative rules for best (most correlated) indicator in each month

+# Script 7
+test_rules_hindcast.R
+  script to test moderate and conservative rules to see how often they would have been applied historically